ABCD-ReproNim/exercises/week_8/week_8_quiz.md

 - Time to administer
 - Validity across cultures

 The [Zucker et al](https://pubmed.ncbi.nlm.nih.gov/29627333/) paper specifically mentions that the census group classifications are inadequate.
+All other options can be found in Section 2 `Description of measures` of the paper

 ***